Dependent Care Assistance Program (DCAP)

 How much can I contribute?

-Estimate your expenses for the plan year and enroll in the DCAP for that amount.
-The money deducted from your pay is divided evenly by the number of paychecks you will receive in the plan year.
+Estimate your expenses for the plan year and enroll in the DCAP for that election amount.
+(The more accurate you are in estimating your expenses, the better this benefit will work for you.)
+Navia will calculate how much money should be deducted from your pay based on the number of paychecks you will receive during the year.

 DCAP contributions are limited to: